igal-abachi-dev/Glob/README.md

 ## additional usage: ai chat context

-when asking file io questions and code , for correctness of edge cases as glob handles most of the elusive ones
+when asking file io questions and code impl(that doesnt use glob) , for correctness of edge cases reference as glob handles most of the elusive ones